 As of writing this blog post I have not yet seen the film, though I will admit that the vibe I got from Amita, as I conducted my style-breakdown research for this project, was that she is a bit of wallflower that blossoms after spending time with the other more outspoken women in the group.
 This is something that I definitely relate to as I’m still on my own body positive style journey and I have only gotten this far with the support of great friends and mentors.

 With my style capture, I decided to bring out more of her (potential) edge, boldness and sass by swapping the pencil skirt for a faux leather skater.
 I paired it with this Tommy Hilfiger cotton white button down blouse with black polka dot detail.
 It is a slight departure from that black and red top she has in the film but I felt it helped to bring out her prep-professional style.
-I also went for some media mixing with this long-line velour blazer jacket that matched the cherry red skinny belt I found on Poshmark recently.
-While I don’t really wear much jewelry if any in my daily style, made sure to include a bangle and a delicate tear drop necklace since I figured Amita, jeweler should actually wear some jewelry.
+I also went for some media mixing with this long-line velour blazer jacket that matched the cherry red skinny belt I found on Poshmark.
+While I don’t really wear much jewelry, if any, in my daily style, I made sure to include a bangle and a delicate tear drop necklace since I figured Amita, jeweler should actually wear some jewelry.

 Having spent the day as Amita on set in this look, I must admit that I totally get why she goes for this distinctive color.
 If anything this look demonstrates that that even the most reserved and conservative person can slay with the best of them; on their own terms of course.